jonathandfitzgerald/jonathandfitzgerald.github.io/cv.md

 Stevens Institute of Technology, _Spring 2011_

 ## Selected Presentations
+**Paper: "Interdisciplinary Pedagogy During, and About, a Pandemic"** (with Leslie Mandel), The 52nd Annual Convention of the Northeast Modern Language Association, _March 2021_

 **Paper: "Forming the Whole Person and Teaching Against Oppression: The Centrality of the Humanities to the Catholic Intellectual Tradition"** (with Joseph Draper and Heather Josselyn-Cranson), The Catholic Intellectual Tradition Conference, Sacred Heart University, Fairfield, CT, _October 2020_